-Dr. Bano B. Mehdi-Schulz
+Dr. Bano Mehdi-Schulz

-I am a Senior Scientist in the Department of Water, Atmosphere and Environment at BOKU.
-My research is centered on quantifying the impacts of anthropogenic change on water quality in river basins.
+I am an ecohydrologist working at the interface of hydrological and agricultural sciences.
+My research focuses on quantifying the impacts of anthropogenic changes to water quality in river basins.

 About me